General

 Range and Habitat

-Golden-crowned Sparrow: Breeds from western Alaska south to northwestern Washington.
-Spends winters from Kodiak Island and coastal Alaska south to Baja California.
+Golden-crowned Sparrow: Breeds from central and western Alaska south to northwestern Washington.
+Spends winters from Kodiak Island and coastal Alaska south along the west coast to northern Baja, California.
 Preferred habitats include alpine meadows and coniferous forest clearings; winters in coastal brushlands and chaparral.

 Breeding and Nesting